Tridendriform structures

-We first study tensor products of tridendriform algebras in order to introduce the notion of tridendriform bialgebra.
-We shall need for this a notion of augmented tridendriform algebras.
-Inspired by the work of J-L. Loday and M. Ronco, we build free tridendriform algebras over reduced trees and show that they have a coproduct satisfying some compatibilities with the tridendriform products.
-Such an object will be called a $(3,1)-$dendriform algebra.
-Studying the free $(3,1)-$dendriform bialgebra over one generator, we describe its products and coproduct in a combinatorial way.
-The products are described by branches shuffle and the coproduct by admissible cuts.
-We compare it with quasi-shuffle algebras over words.
-Its graded dual is the bialgebra $TSym$ introduced by N. Bergeron and al which is described by the lightening splitting of a tree.
-As a consequence, this shows that $TSym$ has a $(1,3)-$dendriform bialgebra structure.
-This means that its coproduct can be split in three parts with convenient compatibilities.
-This can be extended to $(3,1)$-bialgebras over an arbitrary number of generators.
+\Abstract{Inspired by the work of J-L.~Loday and M.~Ronco, we build free tridendriform algebras over reduced trees and we show that they have a coproduct satisfying some compatibilities with the tridendriform products.
+Its graded dual is the opposite bialgebra of TSym introduced by N.~Bergeron et al., which is described by the lightening splitting of a tree.
+In particular, we can split the product in three pieces and the coproduct in two pieces with Hopf compatibilities.
+We generate its codendriform primitives and count its coassociative primitives thanks to L.~Foissy's work.}

-Finally, we introduce the notion of $(3,2)-$dendriform bialgebra.
-This is a Hopf algebra, where we can split the product in three pieces and the coproduct in two with Hopf compatibilities.
-We give an example of such an algebra built on the free $(3,1)$-dendriform bialgebra with one generator.
-We describe and generate its codendriform primitives and count its coassociative primitives thanks to L. Foissy's work.
-We end this paper by showing that a quotient of this $(3,2)$-dendriform bialgebra is the Loday-Ronco bialgebra.